The Space Complexity of 2-Dimensional Approximate Range Counting: Lower Bound

 \begin{lemma}[\cite{darnall2008results}] The number of point sets in $\Pcal_0$ is $2^{\frac{1}{2}n\log n}$. \end{lemma}

-We sketch the proof of Lemma~\ref{lem:large_size} here, as it provides a bit vector presentation of each binary net, which is essential in our lower bound proof.

-\begin{proof} [Proof of Lemma~\ref{lem:large_size}.]
-It is equivalent to prove that the number of possible ways to place $n$ points on the $n\times n$ grid such that any $k$-canonical cell $G_k(i,j)$ has exactly $1$ point is $2^{\frac{1}{2}n \log n}$.
-We prove it by induction on $n$.
+\begin{proof} It is equivalent to prove that the number of possible ways to place $n$ points on the $n\times n$ grid such that any $k$-canonical cell $G_k(i,j)$ has exactly $1$ point is $2^{\frac{1}{2}n \log n}$.
+Our proof proceeds by an induction on $n$.
 Let $\Pcal_0(n)$ denote the collection of binary nets of size $n$ in a $n\times n$ grid.

-Observe that the line $y=n/2$ divides the grid $[0,n)^2$ into two rectangles: the upper grid $[0,n)\times [n/2,n)$ and the lower grid $[0,n)\times [0,n/2)$.
+Observe that the line $y=n/2$ divides the grid $[0,1)^2$ into two rectangles: the upper grid $[0,1)\times [\frac{1}{2},1)$ and the lower grid $[0,1)\times [0,\frac{1}{2})$.
 For $i$ even, let $R_i$ denote the rectangle defined by the union of $i$-th and $(i+1)$-th columns $G_0(i,0)$ and $G_0(i+1,0)$.
-Note that the line $y=n/2$ divides $R_i$ into $G_1(i/2,0)$ and $G_1(i/2,1)$, and therefore defines four quadrants.
+Note that the line $y=n/2$ divides $R_i$ into $G_1(\frac{i}{2},0)$ and $G_1(\frac{i}{2},1)$, and therefore defines four quadrants.
 By the definition of $\Pcal_0$, for any point set $P\in \Pcal_0$, the two points in $G_0(i,0)$ and $G_1(i+1,0)$ must either reside in the lower left and upper right quadrants or in the lower right and upper left quadrants.
 There are in total $n/2$ even $i$'s, so the number of the possible choices is $2^{n/2}$.
 See Figure~\ref{fig:P0}.
 Note that after determining which half the point in each column resides in, the problem is divided into two sub-problems: counting the number of possible ways to place $n/2$ points in the upper grid and the lower grid.
 It is easy to show that each sub-problem is identical to the problem of counting the number of point sets in $\Pcal_0(n/2)$, so we have the following recursion:

 Solving this recursion with $\Pcal_0(1)=1$ yields that $\abs{\Pcal_0(n)}=2^{\frac{1}{2}n\log n}$. \end{proof}

 A critical observation is that the proof of Lemma~\ref{lem:large_size} actually reveals a bit vector representation for each of the point sets in $\Pcal_0$, which will allow us to refine the collection $\Pcal_0$.
 To see this, we define the {\em partition vector} $\Zbf_P$ for a point set $P\in \Pcal_0$ as follows.
 For any $(k,i,j)\in[\log n]\times [n/2^{k+1}]\times [2^k]$, consider the $k$-canonical cells $G_k(2i,j)$ and $G_k(2i+1,j)$ and $(k+1)$-canonical cells $G_{k+1}(i,2j)$ and $G_{k+1}(i,2j+1)$.
 The two $k$-canonical cells overlap with the two $(k+1)$-canonical cells, which defines four quadrants.
 By the definition of binary nets, there are two points in $P$ contained in these quadrants.
 We define $\Zbf_P(k,i,j)=0$ if the two points are in the lower left and upper right quadrants and $\Zbf_P(k,i,j)=1$ if they are in the lower right and upper left quadrants.
 See Figure~\ref{fig:P0}.
 We say the $k$-canonical cells $G_k(2i,j)$ and $G_k(2i+1, j )$ is associated with bit $\Zbf_P(k,i,j)$.
 Note that we use the triple $(k,i,j)$ as the index into $\Zbf_P$ for the ease of presentation; we can assume that the bits in $\Zbf_P$ are stored in for example the lexicographic order of $(k,i,j)$.
 Since the number of triples $(k,i,j)$ is $\frac{1}{2}n \log n$, the total number of bits in $\Zbf_P$ is $\frac{1}{2}n \log n$.
 Let $\Zcal_0 = \{0,1\}^{\frac{1}{2}n \log n}$ denote the set of all possible partition vector $\Zbf_P$'s.
 By the proof of Lemma~\ref{lem:large_size}, there is a bijection between $\Zcal_0$ and $\Pcal_0$.